Reanore/vxde/README.md

 - [ ] Support both plaintext and serialized `.vxd` files for parsing.
 - [ ] Customizable serialization algorithm options.
 - [ ] Support for nested key-value structures (like JSON).
-- [ ] Improved error handling with detailed feedback for parsing.
+- [x] Improved error handling with detailed feedback for parsing.
-- [ ] File validation to ensure `.vxd` structure is correct before parsing.
 - [ ] Logging and debugging tools for better traceability.
 - [ ] File format versioning support for future-proofing.
 - [ ] Batch processing support for handling multiple `.vxd` files.